TRHeliad/startup/conflictTest.md

 # this is a header
 and this is some other text
-this text was added in github
+this text was changed in github